How Video Training Sustains Change at Scale

 🧠 Learning science behind sustained change

-How does video training support change over time?
+How video training can support change over time?Β

 Audience Release timing What it supports